rvalles/device-streams/README.md

 * Trackdisk 64 support.
 * NSD support.

+## Binaries built
+* rdbinfo: Examines RDB partition tables and lists the partitions.
+* streamtodev: Writes data from a stream into a device.
+* devtostream: Reads data from a device into a stream.
+* xstreamtodev: As streamtodev but with extra options to specify block range.
+* xdevtostream: As devtostream but with extra options to specify block range.

 ## Building
 The new build process uses GNU Make.
 Simply review the Makefile and run `make`.